vivachu/slate/source/includes/_pets.md

 Parameter | Required | Description
 --------- | ------- | -----------
 start | false | Start date in yyyy-mm-dd format to limit results.
 If no start date is defined, the first day of the current month is assumed as the time period.
 end | false | End date in yyyy-mm-dd format to limit results.
 The end date is inclusive, meaning if 2016-06-30 is specified then points scored any time on 6/30 are included.
 If no end date is defined, the last day of the start month is assumed as the time period. place | false | The placement position to start the return results. type | false | The type of pet to filter against: dog, cat, other.
-No value indicates all pets. breed | false | The breedId of the pet to filter against; if type is "other", the breed here is the pettype id value placeId | false | The Google Places API placeId contest | false | id value of the Contest to filter the results against.
+No value indicates all pets. breed | false | The breedId of the pet to filter against; if type is "other", the breed here is the pettype id value placeId | false | The locationId from our database state  | false | The 2-letter state abbreviation (e.g., NY) contest | false | id value of the Contest to filter the results against.
 If no contest is specified, then the points are summed across all contests.

 <aside class="success">
 This endpoint returns the leaderboard for the specified time period, contest, and pet type.
 By default if no parameters are passed, then the top 100 pets for the current month across all contests are returned.
 </aside>